Restrictions on geographic data in South Korea

 South Korean geographic data and information is subject to several regulations which severely restrict its reuse.
 The South Korean government defends the restrictions on the grounds of national security.
 A number of international critics argue that it constitutes a form of protectionism and a trade barrier.

 South Korea remains one of very few countries in the world where international services like Google Maps face service problems.

+However, as the South Korean government conditionally approved the export of high-precision maps at a scale of 1:5000 on 27 February 2026, Google Maps service is expected to be available in South Korea normally within the next six months.

 Legal situation

 South Korean geographic data is subject to several restrictions due to laws such as the Geospatial Information Management Act (also known as the Act on Construction and Management of Spatial Information).
 Article 16, Paragraph 1 of that law prohibits state-led survey data from crossing the physical boundaries of Korea.
 Another related legislation is the Article 26 of the Security Regulations on National Spatial Information that states that the aerial photographs containing the national security and military facilities should not be open to the public.